All students, employees, and visitors will be required to wear masks indoors on all our campuses.

 - What does it mean if I have students on a wait list?

 If a student is on the wait list for their first choice, that particular program has reached full capacity.
 Capacity is determined by room size, safety issues, and equipment availability.
 Students on a wait list for their first choice will be placed in their second choice if it is available.
-Students will be contacted by the Career Start office if a seat becomes available in their first choice.
+Students will be contacted by the High School Programs office if a seat becomes available in their first choice.